Estimation of deuteron binding energy with renormalization group-based effective interactions using the variational

-We have attempted to mitigate the noise in our results using the Zero Noise Extrapolation (ZNE), which is a simple but effective method to reduce the effect of gate errors.
-This is achieved by acting a $U^{\dagger}U$ on the original ans\"atz, (which is $U\ket{\phi_{HF}}$) that increases the circuit depth without changing its action, but scales up the gate error.
-The number of unitary operators in this case is 3, which is referred to as the noise scale factor.
-This method is known as global circuit folding.
-We have run the algorithm for diferrent values of the noise scale factor and extrapolated it to zero noise using polynomial extrapolations of varying degree.
-Figure~\ref{znerep} illustrates an example of the implementation of ZNE.
-The results for different $N$, $\lambda$ and $\hbar \omega$ are also listed in the Tables~\ref{zne_table_srg_n4lo_kyiv} and~\ref{zne_table_srg_n4lo_brisbane} in columns seven, eight and nine.
-We note that a cubic polynomial extrapolation works well in most cases.
-The last column in Tables~\ref{zne_table_srg_n4lo_kyiv} and~\ref{zne_table_srg_n4lo_brisbane} are the final cubic polynomial extrapolated results when the initial set of parameters are randomly chosen.
+We have attempted to mitigate the noise in our results using the zero-noise extrapolation (ZNE) with global circuit folding, which is a simple but effective method to reduce the effect of gate errors~\cite{circuitfolding}.
+We have run the algorithm for different values of the noise scale factor and extrapolated it to zero noise using polynomial extrapolations of varying degree~\cite{Temme2017}.
+Figure~\ref{fig:znerep} illustrates examples of this implementation for both chiral N4LO and AV$_{18}$ with random initial points.
+We have observed that a cubic polynomial extrapolation is robust and is generally sufficient across the parameter space considered.
+However, as illustrated in Figs.~\ref{fig:znerep}(a) and (d), lower-degree polynomial extrapolations are often adequate for sufficiently small values of $N$, as the number of qubits and therefore the associated noise is less.
+Further, as seen from the figures, the dependence on the noise is often merely linear.

-Our numerical calculations reveal that the renormalized interactions require fewer qubits and hence better error mitigation for obtaining converged realistic deuteron binding energy compared to the bare N4LO interaction.
-The results for the AV$_{18}$ interaction are given in Appendix~\ref{app:av18}, and our main conclusion, which is efficient simulation of the deuteron binding energy at low values of $\lambda$, carries over in this case as well.
+We note that the initial points are randomly selected, and therefore statistical fluctuations can occasionally produce large variances in the fitted data, potentially leading to unreliable extrapolations (see for instance Fig.~\ref{fig:znerep}(e)).
+We have verified that in the majority of cases, a cubic polynomial extrapolation combined with 10 independent VQE runs yields stable and accurate zero-noise estimates.
+For the sake of methodological uniformity and consistency across all data sets, we therefore focus on the results obtained using cubic polynomial extrapolation throughout.

+The results for ZNE with cubic polynomial extrapolation, for a range of oscillator parameters and $\lambda$ for the chiral N4LO interaction (Table~\ref{zne_table_srg_n4lo_brisbane} column seven) are presented for initial parameters obtained from the statevector simulator.
+The eighth column of Table~\ref{zne_table_srg_n4lo_brisbane} gives the final cubic polynomial extrapolated results when the initial parameters are chosen at random.
+The last column in Table~\ref{zne_table_srg_n4lo_brisbane} gives the relative error between the final results obtained for the two different initial inputs used for the noisy simulations, i.e., columns seven and eight of the table.
+We note that for any $N$, decreasing $\lambda$ improves the convergence of the noisy simulation and for sufficiently small $N$ ($N = 1$ or 2), the errors are about a percent or less for $\lambda \lesssim 1.0 \,\text{fm}^{-1}$.